Kurds in Germany: Religion of Kurds in Germany

+Islam

+Sunnism

+Most Kurdish immigrants in Germany follow the Sunni branch of Islam, who are often from Iraq, Syria, and Turkey.
+Around 40 mosques in Germany are part of the umbrella association Islamische Gesellschaft Kurdistans (English: "Islamic society of Kurdistan"; Kurdish: Civaka Îslamiya Kurdistan (CÎK)).

+Alevism

+The number of Alevis in Germany is between 450,000 and 800,000 (mostly from Turkey), a high percentage of which are Kurds.

+Yazidism

+According to the German public-broadcasting radio station Deutschlandfunk, 190 thousand Yazidis lived in Germany in 2018.
+7,000 live in Celle and 1,300 in Oldenburg.

 Cities

 German Kurds live spread throughout Germany, especially in cities with a large proportion of Turkish people.
-Examples are Berlin, Hamburg, Munich, Frankfurt, Stuttgart and Essen.
+Examples are Berlin, Hamburg, Munich, Frankfurt, Stuttgart, Hannover, Kiel, and Essen.

 Political representation

-There have been several politicians in German political parties with a Kurdish origin and who also openly demand a embetterment of the situation for the Kurds.
-Prominent names are the Members of the Bundestag Gökay Akbulut, Evrim Sommer or Sevim Dagdelen, all members of the Die Linke.
+There have been several politicians in German political parties with a Kurdish origin and who also openly demand an embetterment of the situation for the Kurds.
+Prominent names are the Members of the Bundestag Gökay Akbulut, Evrim Sommer, and Sevim Dagdelen, all members of the Die Linke.
 Muhterem Aras of the Green Party is the president of the State legislature of Baden-Württemberg.

 Political activism

-In 2014, Kurds in Germany marched in protest over the Islamic State of Iraq and the Levant's siege of Kobani.
+In 2014, Kurds in Germany marched in protest over the siege of Kobani by ISIL.

 In 2015, thousands of Kurds in Germany marched against Turkish Air Force air strikes on Kurdish civilians.

 In October 2019, thousands of German Kurds protested against the 2019 Turkish offensive into north-eastern Syria.

-Gangs

-According to the German authorities tin 2013.
-The Swiss newspapers Blick and Neue Zürcher Zeitung claimed that the Kurdish gang/motorcycle club "Sondame", allegedly "fighting" for a free Kurdistan, was formed in Stuttgart, and in 2015, it had about 1,000 members in Germany and Switzerland.
-The group is not well known and its existence is controversial.
-Other Kurdish motorcycle club and gangs include Median Empire and Red Legion.

-Women's rights

-Some cases of honour killing have been reported among the Kurdish diaspora in Germany.
-In March 2009, a Kurdish immigrant from Turkey, Gülsüm S., was killed for a relationship not in keeping with her family's plan for an arranged marriage.
-In 2016 a Kurdish woman was shot dead at her wedding in Hannover after refusing to marry her cousin.
+In November 2023, around 4.100 people (mostly Germans of Kurdish origin) protested against the ban of the Kurdistan Workers' Party (PKK) and against the politics of Recep Tayyip Erdoğan.